Oli-Bateson/vagrant-ansible-centos7-LNMP/README.md

         User vagrant
     ```
 5. Change the access permissions on the `config` and `private_key` files to 0600: `chmod 0600 config private_key`
-6. Test that you have set this up by SSHing to the VM from within as the vagrant user `ssh 192.168.33.35` - you'll need to accept the question about connecting to an unknown host; don't forget to `exit` before continuing with provisioning the VM.
+6. Test that you have set this up by SSHing to the VM from within as the vagrant user `ssh 192.168.33.35` - you'll need
+to accept the question about connecting to an unknown host; don't forget to `exit` before continuing with provisioning
+the VM.

+For Windows hosts, two aliases are added into the `~/.bashrc` file
+- `vendormount` to mount bind '~/vendor' to `/bacpac/vendor`
+- `vendorunmount` to remove the above mount.
+These have been added to specifically work around shared folder issues for Windows hosts while working on **bacpac**.

+## Shared directories
+Host-VM shared directories have been set up for:
+- `/vagrant` (the standard share of the host directory in which the Vagrantfile resides)
+- `/ansible` (this repository's `ansible` directory required for Ansible provisioning when on Windows hosts)
+- `/bacpac` (this expects to find the `bacpac` codebase in a directory name `bacpac` at the same level as this repository)

+The `bacpac` share can be adjusted as required.

 ### Add Virtual Hosts
 Add a new entry to the `virtual_hosts` dictionary in the `ansible/group_vars/all` file.
 Set the `host_name` to the virtual host that you would like to use.